 After the end of the 45-day public comment period a Final EIR (FEIR) was released on January 5, 2018.
 The FEIR includes Responses to Comments on the Draft EIR, DEIR text revisions, and the Mitigation Monitoring and Reporting Program (MMRP).
-Chapter 2 of the FEIR is the Responses to Comments chapter.
+Chapter 2 of the FEIR is the Responses to Comments chapter (see Exhibit B to PC Resolution 2018-001).
 Three public/quasi-public agencies provided written comments: BART, Alameda County Public Works, and Alameda County Transportation Commission.
 The remaining six came from Target (business/corporations), Friends of San Leandro Creek (community group), and the following individuals: Ben Ball, Charles Hintz, Hisako Hintz, and Sotera McKimmey.

 The FEIR, in combination with the DEIR, constitute the Final Environmental Impact Report.
 Certification of the Final EIR must occur before the City Council may adopt the Bay Fair TOD Specific Plan.
+The Planning Commission will provide recommendations on both the FEIR and Final Specific Plan, including the Addendum, tonight.